 Countries and regions

-- Ukraine's primary exports to the EU are iron, steel, mining products, agricultural products, and machinery.
+- Main Ukraine exports to the EU: raw materials (iron, steel, mining products, agricultural products), chemical products and machinery

-- EU exports to Ukraine are dominated by machinery and transport equipment, chemicals, and manufactured goods.
+- Main EU exports to Ukraine: machinery and transport equipment, chemicals, and manufactured goods.

 EU-Ukraine "trade in goods" statistics